 - Non-acidic fruits such as bananas and melons

-Trigger foods often include highly processed meals, fried foods, alcohol, chocolate, peppermint, and acidic beverages.
-Personal tolerance varies, which is why food tracking can be valuable.
+Common dietary triggers include highly processed meals, fried foods, alcohol, chocolate, peppermint, and acidic beverages.
+Individual tolerance varies considerably, which is why keeping a food and symptom diary can help identify personal patterns.
+Work with a registered dietitian for tailored guidance.

 Pillar Two: Stress, the Nervous System, and GERD